-transporting passengers.
-Benjamin French brought about the world’s first passenger railway by converting an iron carriage to be fit for transporting people.
+Benjamin French was the man who brought about the world’s first passenger railway by converting an iron carriage to be fit for transporting people.
 He was an entrepreneur from Morriston who thought that people would enjoy travelling by train for the romantic scenery of the Mumbles.

 One of the original investors in the idea, he began to advertise this new found service after agreeing to pay the owners £20 a year for its use.
 The service was such a success that they immediately upped their offer to £25 so that they could continue using the service.

 This however did not prove to be viable simply because the tracks themselves buckled under the weight of the cargo, and train itself!
 The line was later electrified in 1928, meaning that three forms of regular locomotive power had been utilised in its life time.